 This jQuery function receives the key for requesting the dynamic content from the PHP file.
 The PHP file receives this key and returns the corresponding value associated with this key as an AJAX response.

 The jQuery load() function loads the dynamic content to the target DIV.
-With the reference of the target DIV element id, the dialog function is initialized with a set of options.
-After initializing dialog we open the target DIV as a jQuery dialog window.
+About the target DIV element id, the dialog function is initialized with a set of options.
+After initializing the dialog, we open the target DIV as a jQuery dialog window.

 You can also load dynamic content on a Bootstrap modal using jQuery.